Exhibitor Rules & Regulations

 Cancellation of the Event

-Exhibitor acknowledges and agrees WEF may cancel, delay, shorten, modify in format the Event for any reason including those beyond its control including, but not limited to, acts of God, shortage of commodities or supplies to be furnished by the facility, infectious or communicable diseases, governmental authority, terrorism, threats of terrorism, or war in the United States.
+Exhibitor acknowledges and agrees the Water Environment Federation (WEF) may cancel, delay, shorten, modify in format the Event for any reason including those beyond its control including, but not limited to, acts of God, shortage of commodities or supplies to be furnished by the facility, infectious or communicable diseases, governmental authority, terrorism, threats of terrorism, or war in the United States.
 Exhibitor understands and agrees that all losses and damages which it may suffer as a consequence thereof are its responsibility and not that of WEF, its trustees, officers, employees or agents.
 Exhibitor understands that it will lose all monies it has paid to WEF for Exhibit Space in the Event (no refunds will be given), as well as other costs and expenses it has incurred including, but not limited to, travel to the Event, setup, lodging, freight, banners, décor, and employee wages.

 Exhibitor agrees to indemnify, defend, and hold harmless WEF, its officers, trustees, employees, agents, and each of them, from any and all loss which Exhibitor may suffer as a result of the cancellation of or changes to the Event.
 Further, Exhibitor releases WEF, its trustees, officers and employees and/or agents from any and all claims including, but not limited to, lost profits, out-of-pocket costs, and indirect and/or consequential damages.
 The terms of this provision shall survive the termination or expiration of the Application and License.